-OPEC currently has 14 active members.
+As of January 2019, OPEC will have 13 active members.
+On December 3, 2018, Qatar announced it is leaving in January to focus on natural gas instead of oil.
 Indonesia joined in 1962, but left in 2009.
 It rejoined in January 2016, but left after the OPEC conference in November 2016.
 It did not want to cut oil production.

 Saudi Arabia is by far the largest producer, contributing almost one-third of total OPEC oil production.
 It is the only member that produces enough alone to impact the world's supply materially.
 For this reason, it has more authority and influence than the other countries.

 Qatar's departure means the country is aligning itself more with the United States than with Saudi Arabia.
 U.S. officials stopped Saudi Arabia from invading Qatar in 2017.
 That same year the Saudis and the United Arab Emirates imposed an embargo on Qatar due to border disputes.